 The Mitchell College library is a two-level building attached to the Bond House on the southeastern corner of campus.
-The library houses circulating collections of books, films, DVDs, and technology including laptops, iPads, e-readers, cameras, and camcorders, in addition to the non-circulating Reference and Reserve collections and the College Archives.
-The library's two levels are divided by purpose with entire floors respectively dedicated to quiet study and group work.
+The library houses circulating collections of books, films, DVDs, and technology including laptops, iPads, e-readers, cameras, and camcorders.
+In addition, the Library houses Reference, Course Reserves and College Archives.
+The library's two levels are divided by purpose with upper and lower floors dedicated to quiet study and group work, respectively.